Skip to main content

 How to Self-Host PicoClaw on a VPS

 This guide explains how to self-host PicoClaw on a VPS so the runtime can live in a persistent remote environment instead of depending on a local machine.
-Virtarix provides the VPS infrastructure: NVMe storage, full root access, global locations, and an always-on server environment.
-You bring your own PicoClaw setup, provider access, API keys, repositories, tools, and configuration.
+Virtarix provides the VPS infrastructure.
+You install, configure, secure, update, and operate the software you run on it.
+You bring your own PicoClaw setup, provider access, API keys, repositories, tools, updates, and configuration.

 Who This Guide Is For